lamhq/tech-notes/pages/devops/aws/7-security/6-identity-management/1-iam.md

 An IAM Policy is a JSON document that defines permissions.

+A policy has no effect until attached.

+If you don't explicitly allow, it's implicitly denied.
+You cannot override an explicit deny.

 Types:
 - When we apply a policy to users and groups, that's an **identity policy**.
 - When we apply a policy to resources, that's a **resource policy**.

-A policy no effect until attached.

-If you don't explicitly allow, it's implicitly denied.
-You cannot override an explicit deny.

 ```json
 {